-Peppadew vs Piquillo: Pickled Bite or Roast?
+Peppadew vs Piquillo: Pickled Sweet Heat or Spanish Roast

 Peppadew is the pickled sweet-heat choice for antipasto, cheese fillings, and bright salads.
 Piquillo is the roasted Spanish choice for tapas, stuffed peppers, sauces, and warmer savory dishes.